 Looking for more detailed recommendations?
 Get out your workout calendar.
-Here, experts break down exactly how long a weightlifting workout should be based on how often you strength train per week.
+Here, experts break down the ideal weightlifting session time based on how often you strength train per week.

 If You Train One Day Per Week

-If you do one strength-training session per week, try to set aside 60 to 90 minutes for it, says certified personal trainer Nicole Thompson, CPT.
+If you do one strength-training session per week, the optimal weightlifting workout duration is 60 to 90 minutes, says certified personal trainer Nicole Thompson, CPT.
 That amount of time will help you to hit everything you need.

 For example, while experts and organizations, including the American College of Sports Medicine (ACSM), recommend working all of your body's major muscle groups at least twice per week, a June 2021 review in Sports Medicine shows that you can reap muscle-building perks from a single weekly strength workout.
 The key, researchers say, is to get pack the minimum weekly requirements into one longer strength session.